-Uber claims that over 700,000 driving miles have been saved by customers using UberPool since the service’s introduction in the capital in November 2015, cutting down on customer costs when compared to the solo use of the company’s basic UberX service.
+Uber claims that over 700,000 driving miles have been saved by customers using UberPool since the service’s introduction in the capital in November 2015, cutting down on customer costs when compared to the sole use of the company’s basic UberX service.

 Cutting Spend and Emissions

 After hitting a milestone of over 1 million customers since the launch of UberPool, the company claim to have saved a whopping 52,000 litres of petrol and over 124 metric tons of CO2!

 Not only is the service having a great impact on London commuters’ ability to save money on their journeys to, from and around the capital, but overall CO2 emissions are decreased significantly too when compared to figures if both customers would have caught a solo UberX cab.
 There are many ways to save money, time and CO2 emissions and UberPool are doing a good job at contributing to that!